Stage 1: Self-Discovery | Your Shadow

 Have a think and describe the people who seem to trigger you most strongly.

-• Could this quality exist in me?
+Could this quality exist in you?
 If yes, where?:

-These people are often mirrors, so it's important to take note of them.
+These people are often mirrors - take note of them.

 Part 2: The disowned qualities map

-Think about what you were taught was unacceptable when you were growing up.
-Answer the questions below as honestly as you can:
+Think about what you were taught was unacceptable when you were growing up, and answer the questions below:

-• Who or what taught me to hide it?
+Who or what taught you to hide it?:

 Part 3: The strengths-shadow connection

 Look at your top 5 strengths from the previous section.
-For each one, ask: when does this strength become a problem?
+For each one, ask when this strength becomes a problem.

 Part 4: AI companion exercise (optional)